Porges/ways-to-play/src/games/pigeon-tickets/index.md

 of his other (original) conclusions to be dubious).{%endfn%}) is a gambling game which originated in <Noun lang="zh-Latn">Guangdong</Noun> during the late Qing dynasty, and which in the 19th and 20th centuries was spread throughout Oceania-bordering countries by Chinese emigrants.

-The game eventually turned into the modern game of Keno, now played in casinos around the world.
+In European sources it is often referred to as simply the “Chinese lottery”; the game was eventually modified by Americans and turned into the modern game of Keno, now played in casinos around the world.

 <!-- excerpt -->